cardano-foundation/CIPs/CIP-0119/README.md

 - Optional
 - A freeform text field with a maximum of 1000 characters
 - A space where the registrant can to list the qualifications they hold that are relevant to their role as a DRep
-- This is distinct from the properties of a Person listed as `knows` and `knowsAbout`
+- This is distinct from the properties of a Person listed as `knows` and `knowsAbout` because it encompasses things that the DRep has done as well as things that they know that qualify them for this position.

 #### `references`
 - Optional